john-science/i-wish-i-were-at-defcon-25-hack-a-thon/logs/sunday.md

 > Either I won't finish this project due to time or I use the stupid run scripts.
 Sigh.

 I guess I will try the RPi3 run script for chapter 6.

+## 3:30 PM - Or...
+Not

+Okay, after an hour of working through chapter 6 I thought I was to the point to run the PiLFS chapter 6 run script.
+But there are problems.
+Namely, after a `chroot` command, the terminal no longer knows where `/bin/bash` is.
+So...
+I can't run the bash script.

+Okay, let's look at this again.